petercorke/robotics-toolbox-python/docs/source/intro.rst

 and kinematic operations are performed using methods with the same name as discussed above.
 For branched robots, with multiple end-effectors,  the name of the frame of interest must be provided.

+Some URDF models have multiple end-effectors, in which case the particular end-effector must be specified.

+.. runblock:: pycon

+    >>> import roboticstoolbox as rtb
+    >>> panda = rtb.models.URDF.Panda()
+    >>> print(panda)
+    >>> T = panda.fkine(panda.qz, endlink='panda_hand')
+    >>> print(T)

+In the table above we see the end-effectors indicated by @ (determined automatically from the URDF file), so we specify one of these.
+We can also specify any other link in order to determine the pose of that link's coordinate frame.

 This URDF model comes with meshes provided as Collada file which provide detailed geometry and color.
 This can be visualized using the Swift simulator: